Advertisement

 What does the inflation rate mean for you?
 Will prices come down?
 Here’s what you need to know about whether the cost of living crisis will ever end

 It feels like the cost of living crisis has lasted an age.
-Although inflation has fallen to the lowest level in more than three years, the height of the crisis saw prices rising at rates not seen in decades while wages struggled to keep up.
+Although inflation has fallen to ‘normal levels’, the height of the crisis saw prices rising at rates not seen in decades while wages struggled to keep up.
 So is the cost of living crisis over, and will prices ever come down?

-Inflation unexpectedly fell to 1.7% in the year to September 2024, below the Bank of England’s target inflation rate of 2%.
+Inflation increased to 2.3% in the year to October 2024, which was higher than expected and a jump from the 1.7% inflation rate seen in September 2024.
+It puts it back up above the Bank of England’s target inflation rate of 2%.

-But a lower inflation rate doesn’t mean prices are falling – in fact, they are still rising, just at a slower rate.
+It’s much lower than the sky-high inflation rates of more than 10% seen at the height of the cost of living crisis, but lower inflation doesn’t mean prices are falling – in fact, they are still rising, just at a slower rate.

 People are still feeling the impact of the cost of living crisis.
 Families are struggling with debt and many have spent far too long sacrificing essentials with nothing left.